 If you follow my Facebook page, you see all the sketches and finished pieces I post.
 Facebook!
 Not DeviantArt, where I can lose myself in a community of other geeky artists and hide behind a username.
-Not Twitter, where I’m anonymous and insignificant enough to just be part of the background noise.
+Not Twitter, where I’m insignificant enough to just be part of the background noise.
 Facebook—a place where you can see my face in my profile picture, where my actual, legal name accompanies the images and excerpts I post.
-Where I am personal acquaintances with at least 90% of my followers.
+Where I am personal acquaintances with at least 50% of my followers.

 And I don’t care at all!

 And I know when I started not caring.
 It was when my husband found out about my writing, shortly after my second daughter’s birth.
 In our old house, our WiFi was pretty patchy and would often cut out during bad weather.
 One stormy night, after the kids were asleep, I was working on a different novel, always careful to keep my screen tilted away from my husband, who was doing some work of his own.
 I was getting pretty excited about my impending plot twist, and I’m sure my typing was louder than the rain outside.

 After a little while, my husband looked up and said, “What are you working on?”

 My answer was automatic.
 “Oh, you know, just Facebook and stuff.”
 (Because that’s so much more worthwhile than fiction writing.)